There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 - Exporting goods abroad: A guide for small businesses – a starter guide from smallbusiness.co.uk.

-As a small business owner, you may decide to take advice on an aspect of trading.
-There are many different types of people who can give this advice.
+As a small business owner, you may need advice on trading.
+Many types of people can give this advice.
 These include:

 - Solicitors